Frequently Asked Questions

 Cheryl McBride takes the following insurances: Aetna, DMBA, Educators (EMIA), Humana/Lifesync, Magellan, PEHP (Except for Summit Care Plan), Regence Blue Cross/Blue Shield, Select Health (Except for Select Value plan), UBH (Optum)

-Paul and Cheryl use an outside billing company.
-For therapist billing questions, contact Mental Health Management, Inc at www.mhmi.net
+For insurance billing, we use an outside billing company.
+For insurance billing questions, contact Mental Health Management, Inc at www.mhmi.net

 How much is an appointment?

 Paul George: First session is $135.00 and follow-up sessions are $100.00.

 Cheryl McBride: First session is $135.00 and follow-up sessions are $100.00.

 Randy Thompson: First session is $135.00 and follow-up sessions are $100.00.

 Annie Bryner: All sessions are $125.00.